xsqu1znt/guirxh.heejin.js/NOTES.md

 - **`Command Changes`**
  - Can now use `/missing` on other players
  - Can now `/gift` unlimited cards
+ - Rivaling another player with `/stage` is more fleshed out

 - **`/reminder`**
  - Use the `edit` option to toggle on/off a reminder